Have you ever tried to view a planet or constellation and thought, “Why can’t I see anything?”

 The good news is that it is.
 However, if you’re interested in using a solar eyepiece filter, then you should be warned that these are not a good idea.
 They are dangerous to the eyepiece and – more importantly – your eyes.

-These filters are usually made of dark glass that screws into the telescope’s eyepiece, but they’re best avoided because they can shatter from the intense heat from the sun.
+These filters are usually made of dark glass that screws into the telescope’s eyepiece, but they’re best avoided because they can shatter from the intense heat of the sun.

 How To Use A Filter – And Stack Them!